walterfreeman/ast101/paper1.md

 any of the Buddhist calendars used in Southeast Asia; the Hijra calendar (used by many Muslims); the Hebrew calendar; the Korean calendar; any of the traditional Japanese calendars; the ancient Egyptian calendar; the traditional Ethiopian calendar;
 the pagan/neopagan Wheel of the Year; the Zoroastrian calendar.
 If you choose Mayan calendar, be aware that it is somewhat complicated, and there is only speculation as to what the tzolk'in might be used for.
 Give me that speculation and discuss its astronomical implications.

-If you have a background in a culture that uses a different calendar from the Gregorian calendar, you may write about your own culture's calendar (and teach me something I didn't know!)
+If you have a background in a particular culture, you may write about your own culture's calendar (and teach me something I didn't know!)

-Alternatively, you may choose to write about the reckoning of time used in any major work of speculative fiction (science fiction, fantasy).
-Possible choices include:
+Alternatively, you may choose to write about the reckoning of time used in any major work of speculative fiction (science fiction, fantasy), including the concept of "astrological ages"; do they themselves form a very long calendar?

-* the calendar used by the Hobbits in *Lord of the Rings*, detailed in the appendices to *Return of the King* (I can get you a copy if you don't have one, but I can't post it here).
-* *Game of Thrones*.
-See below.
-* Any other work of fiction you are familiar with that takes place on a non-Earth cosmology.
-There are likely some very interesting calendars used in science fiction settings involving interplanetary/interstellar travel.
-* the concept of "astrological ages"; do they themselves form a very long calendar?

-You should **see the section on specific calendars**, at the bottom, for some modifications to the assignment depending on your choice.
+You should **see the section on specific calendars**, at the bottom, for some modifications to the assignment depending on your choice. **Note that if you choose the Chinese, Jewish, or Islamic calendars, there is a [slightly different assignment](#common)**.

 For example, the **Gregorian calendar**, the calendar we use, has the following properties: